Life history theory: Trade-offs

 An essential component of studying life history strategies is identifying the trade-offs that take place for any given organism.
 Energy use in life history strategies is regulated by thermodynamics and the conservation of energy, and the "inherent scarcity of resources", so not all traits or tasks can be invested in at the same time.
 Thus, organisms must choose between tasks, such as growth, reproduction, and survival, prioritizing some and not others.
 For example, there is a trade-off between maximizing body size and maximizing lifespan, and between maximizing offspring size and maximizing offspring number.
 This is also sometimes seen as a choice between quantity and quality of offspring.
 These choices are the trade-offs that life history theory studies.

 One significant trade off is between somatic effort (towards growth and maintenance of the body) and reproductive effort (towards producing offspring).
 Since an organism cannot put energy towards doing these simultaneously, many organisms have a period where energy is put just toward growth, followed by a period where energy is focused on reproduction, creating a separation of the two in the life cycle.
 Thus, the end of the period of growth marks the beginning of the period of reproduction.
 Another fundamental trade-off associated with reproduction is between mating effort and parenting effort.
 If an organism is focused on raising its offspring, it cannot devote that energy to pursuing a mate.

 An important trade-off in the dedication of resources to breeding has to do with predation risk: organisms that have to deal with an increased risk of predation often invest less in breeding.
 This is because it is not worth as much to invest a lot in breeding when the benefit of such investment is uncertain.

 These trade-offs, once identified, can then be put into models that estimate their effects on different life history strategies and answer questions about the selection pressures that exist on different life events.
 Over time, there has been a shift in how these models are constructed.
 Instead of focusing on one trait and looking at how it changed, scientists are looking at these trade-offs as part of a larger system, with complex inputs and outcomes.

 Constraints

 The idea of constraints is closely linked to the idea of trade-offs discussed above.
 Because organisms have a finite amount of energy, the process of trade-offs acts as a natural limit on the organism's adaptations and potential for fitness.
 This occurs in populations as well.
 These limits can be physical, developmental, or historical, and they are imposed by the existing traits of the organism.
+Different environments impose different constraints; for example, laying amniotic eggs is impossible in water, obligating fully aquatic amniotes to be viviparous or retain the ability to lay eggs on land.